fluiddyn/transonic/README.rst

 .. code ::

-   pip install fluidpythran
+   pip install transonic

-.. _pythranize-at-import :
+.. _compile-at-import :

-FluidPythran is sensible to environment variables:
+Transonic is sensible to environment variables:

-- :code:`FLUIDPYTHRAN_DIR` can be set to control where the cached files are saved.
+- :code:`TRANSONIC_DIR` can be set to control where the cached files are saved.

-- :code:`PYTHRANIZE_AT_IMPORT` can be set to enable a mode for which FluidPythran compiles at import time the Pythran file associated with the imported module.
-This behavior can also be triggered programmatically by using the function :code:`set_pythranize_at_import`.
+- :code:`COMPILE_AT_IMPORT` can be set to enable a mode for which Transonic compiles at import time the Pythran file associated with the imported module.
+This behavior can also be triggered programmatically by using the function :code:`set_compile_at_import`.

-- :code:`FLUIDPYTHRAN_NO_REPLACE` can be set to disable all code replacements.
+- :code:`TRANSONIC_NO_REPLACE` can be set to disable all code replacements.
   This is useful to compare execution times and when measuring code coverage.

 - :code:`FLUID_COMPILE_CACHEDJIT` can be set to false to disable the compilation of cachedjited functions.
 This can be useful for unittests.

-A short tour of FluidPythran syntaxes
+A short tour of Transonic syntaxes
 -------------------------------------

 Decorator :code:`boost` and command :code:`# pythran def`